LiLabAtVT/HyperspecFeatureSelection/README.md

 ○ ms_s32_peanut_ssr_feature_selection_distance_052521.ipynb: This script is for testing different feature selection methods in the scikit-learn library to select the top 10 wavelengths with and without a customized distance for the classification of peanut stem rot

 # Publication
-Please cite: Wei, X.; Johnson, M.A.; Langston, D.B., Jr.; Mehl, H.L.; Li, S. Identifying Optimal Wavelengths as Disease Signatures Using Hyperspectral Sensor and Machine Learning.
+Wei, X.; Johnson, M.A.; Langston, D.B., Jr.; Mehl, H.L.; Li, S. Identifying Optimal Wavelengths as Disease Signatures Using Hyperspectral Sensor and Machine Learning.
 Remote Sens.
 2021, 13, 2833. https://doi.org/10.3390/rs13142833